dashpilot/alpinejs-page-editor/README.md

 # Alpine.js Page Editor

-Alpinejs page editor is an easy-to-use and intuitive on-page editor for any Alpine.js project.
+Alpinejs Page Editor is an easy-to-use on-page editor for any Alpine.js project.
 It will automatically generate the editor forms based on the structure of your data!
 Furthermore it features:

 -   editing of single-line and multiline text
 -   in-browser image upload and resize